 6. CREDIT CARD INFORMATION

 Surfrider Foundation does not process your credit card information.
-Instead, Surfirder Foundation has entered into an agreement with Trustcommerce, a third party payment processing service, to store, process and transmit your credit card data when you make a donation to us.
+Instead, Surfirder Foundation has entered into an agreement with Trustcommerce, a third party payment processing service, to collect, store, process and transmit your credit card data when you make a donation to us.
+Trustcommerce certifies as adhering to the Payment Card Industry Data Security Standards.
 Surfrider Foundation may transfer Personal Information to Trustcommerce for the purpose of facilitating the transaction.

 7. INFORMATION PROTECTION

-Surfrider Foundation has implemented safeguards intended to protect your information from unauthorized access and use.
-We also strive to obligate our agents, contractors and business partners that have access to information in connection with providing services for Surfrider Foundation protect your information.
-But, while we do work hard to protect your information, we cannot guarantee the privacy or security of your information.
+Surfrider Foundation has implemented policies, procedures, and safeguards, including secured online connections, designed to protect all information submitted through the Services..
+We also strive to obligate our agents, contractors and business partners to protect the information that they use or access in connection with providing services to Surfrider Foundation.
+While we do work hard to protect your information, we cannot guarantee the privacy or security of information that you transmit over the Internet.
 DISCLOSURE OF INFORMATION TO SURFRIDER FOUNDATION IS AT YOUR OWN RISK.
-We urge you to take every precaution to protect your information when you use the Internet or store information on your computer, tablet or mobile device.
+We urge you to take every precaution to protect your information when you use the Internet or store information on your computer, tablet, or mobile device.

 8. LINKS TO OTHER SERVICES